SenmiaoORZ/SenmiaoORZ/README.md

 ## Recent Events:

+I'm writing my first author paper for the NIPS 2024 workshop, wish me all the best. 🙏

+I will continue working as an AI research Fellow at CAI, using LLM and RAG to improve education content recommendations.

-I will join BMW group at Ohio as Fall Intern.
-See you at Ohio!
+I will join the BMW group in Ohio as a Data Science Fall Intern.
+See you in Ohio!

 I recently accepted an internship as an MLE at Maize-Lab Ann Arbor.